-People with moxie build on a strong foundation.
+People with moxie build on a solid foundation.

-Lesser souls might be intimidated to follow in the footsteps of greats like Dick Clark, Regis Philbin, Casey Kasem and Rick Dees.
+Lesser souls might be intimidated to follow in the footsteps of greats like Dick Clark, Regis Philbin, Casey Kasem, and Rick Dees.
 But rather than chafe against comparisons, Seacrest seems to elevate and grow.
-He transitions into each new role with impeccable professionalism, and manages to leave his own mark without creating a total break with what’s gone before.
+He transitions into each new role with impeccable professionalism and manages to leave his mark without creating a total break with what’s gone before.
 There’s a sense of continuity to what he does.

-It takes genuine moxie to build on others’ work and make it your own.
+It takes real moxie to build on others’ work and make it your own.
 Seacrest is a study in successful succession.

 Great moxie requires good health.

 Seacrest works out daily, without fail, and keeps his diet clean and vegan.
-That doesn’t mean his doesn’t indulge; the weekends are for good food and great wine, he says.
+However, that doesn’t mean he doesn’t indulge; he says the weekends are for good food and great wine.

-His present day perfect health and perfect appearance makes the throwback photos of himself that he shares on social media even more enjoyable.
+His present-day perfect health and appearance make the throwback photos of himself that he shares on social media even more enjoyable.
 Seacrest was a baby-faced teen with chubby cheeks just crying out to be pinched by a doting aunt.

-As we prepare to start the new year, Seacrest’s example is a good one.
+As we prepare to start the new year, Seacrest’s example is good.
 He embraces all he has been in his life, from that chubby preteen to the picture of health he is today, but it’s clear that diet and exercise are fundamental to supporting his strong work ethic and hearty embrace of life.